-Vaccination Visits - 1.5 hours (vital signs, blood test, receive vaccine, up to 30 minutes observation in clinic after the vaccine)
+Vaccination Visits - 1.5 hours (vital signs, blood test, receive vaccine, up to 30 minute observation in clinic after the vaccine)

 If you qualify to be in the trial, we will ask you to attend on the vaccination day (Day 0).
 We will ask you a few questions to check there have been no new problems since screening.
 We will check your temperature and we will take blood samples.
-You will be randomly allocated to receive ChAdOx1 nCoV-19 or MenACWY and if you are in group 5d, you will receive 2 doses of either vaccine.
+You will be randomly allocated to receive ChAdOx1 nCoV-19 or MenACWY.

 We will give you an injection with ChAdOx1 nCoV-19 or MenACWY into your arm and we will cover the vaccine site with a dressing.
 We will need to keep an eye on you in the waiting room of the department for 15-30 minutes after the vaccine.
-After this period the dressing will be removed and the injection site inspected.
-Overall the vaccination visit will take about an hour and a half.
+After this period the dressing will be removed, and the injection site inspected.
+This whole process will be repeated again at the time of the booster vaccination day (Day 28 for Group 9 participants).

+Overall, the vaccination visits will take about an hour and a half each time.